ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Saturday Class/Student M.md

 >
 > It checks each quadrant to see how much is covered.
 If more than 80% is covered, it creates a clone that **covers** that quadrant to make it look like it is being eaten.
 >
-> The way it checks the quadrant is by comparing how much is drawn with that quadrant is **covering** the drawing with how much with the quadrant **not covering** the drawing.
-It does this for each quadrant.
+> The way it checks the quadrant is by comparing
+> a) how much is drawn when that quadrant is **covering** the drawing
+> b) how much is drawn when that quadrant **not covering** the drawing.
 >
-> This is the myblock that does the comparison:
+> It does this for each quadrant.
+This is the myblock that does the comparison:

 ```
 define test coverage of backdrop # (backdrop)
 switch costume to (backdrop::custom)
 set [ghost v] effect to (0)::looks
 show
+checks with covering:
 broadcast [check DRAWN v] and wait
+puts the result into (OUTSIDE OF SEGMENT)
 set [OUTSIDE OF SEGMENT v] to (RESULT)
 hide
+checks without covering.
 broadcast [check DRAWN v] and wait
+If I subtract (OUTSIDE OF SEGMENT) from (RESULT) I get how much is covering that quadrant
 ```

+If I subtract `(OUTSIDE OF SEGMENT)` from `(RESULT)' I get how much is covering that quadrant, '(QUAD 1)'

 > This is the stack that uses this for each quadrant:
 ```